 - Decide how you are going to present the question (e.g., verbally, worksheet, presentation slide, or whiteboard).

 - Identify how students will form pairs and report results out to the class.

-- Create the Blackboard Collaborate Ultra session in which the activity will take place.
+- Create the Zoom session in which the activity will take place.

-- The instructor students to enter the Blackboard Collaborate Ultra session at the specified class meeting time.
+- The instructor students to enter the Zoom session at the specified class meeting time.

 - The instructor poses the question to the class and gives students time to think and often write about the question and devise individual responses.

 - The instructor directs students to pair up in a breakout room and identifies the amount of time they have to work (ex. five minutes).
 The easiest way to do this is to use the Random Assign feature.
-Identify the number of groups you want and it automatically populated students into them.
-Note: Breakout groups are only available in sessions with 250 or fewer attendees.
-You can create up to 20 breakout rooms.
-There is no limit to the number of attendees you can put in each group.
+Identify the number of groups you want and it automatically populates students into them.

 - In the breakout room, Student A is asked to share his/her responses with Student B. Student B shares his/her ideas with Student A. If the two students disagree, they clarify their positions so they are ready to explain their differences.